Year : 1993

 A Contracting State in whose territory an alleged offender is found, shall, upon receiving a request for extradition from another Contracting State, take appropriate measures, subject to its national laws, so as to ensure his presence for purposes of extradition or prosecution.
 Such measures shall immediately be notified to the requesting State.

-Contracting States shall not be obliged to extradite, if it appears to the requested State that by reason of the trivial nature of the case or by reason of the request for the surrender or return of a fugitive lender not being made in good faith or in the interests of justice or for any other reason it is unjust or inexpedient to surrender or return the fugitive offender.
+Contracting States shall not be obliged to extradite, if it appears to the requested State that by reason of the trivial nature of the case or by reason of the request for the surrender or return of a fugitive offender not being made in good faith or in the interests of justice or for any other reason it is unjust or inexpedient to surrender or return the fugitive offender.

-1. The Convention shall be open for signature by the member States of SAARC at the SAARC Secretariat in Kathmandu.
+- The Convention shall be open for signature by the member States of SAARC at the SAARC Secretariat in Kathmandu.

-2. It shall be subject to ratification.
+- It shall be subject to ratification.
 Instruments of ratification shall be deposited with the Secretary-General of SAARC.

 This Convention shall enter into force on the fifteenth day following the date of the deposit of the seventh Instrument of Ratification with the Secretary-General of SAARC.

 The Secretary-General of SAARC shall be the depository of this Convention and shall notify member States of signatures to this Convention and all deposits of Instruments of Ratification.
 The Secretary General, shall transmit certified copies of such Instruments to each member State.
 The Secretary-General shall also inform member States of the date on which this Convention will have entered into force in accordance with Article X.

 IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Convention.